Stevie Nicks On TikTok, Tom Petty And Claiming What's Yours

 It was just last year, 2019, that you were inducted.

 It was just last year.
 I will always remember it like it was yesterday: I got to open the show and then do my, really, too-long speech.
 [But] I was like, hey — 22 men are in twice, and me.
 It's 22 to one.
-So I'm going to say everything in this speech that I have to say, and that I've been waiting to say.
+So I'm going to say everything in this speech that I have to say and that I've been waiting to say.
 And I hope that it broke some kind of a ceiling that will let more women in.
 It was my greatest honor.

 Can I ask you about something completely unrelated that you might be totally tired of talking about by now, but I just feel like I have to mention it?
 So there was this viral TikTok video ...